Recall of facts

 Recall of facts is a value of education which is to be de-emphasized in reform of science according to new American national curriculum standards.
-Recall facts is often associated with rote learning.
+Recall of facts is often associated with rote learning.

 Science in the United States

 According to "The Influence of the National Science Education Standards on the Science Curriculum" by James D. Ellis of the University of Kansas:

 "Teaching for depth of understanding of important science concepts is preferred, rather than recall of science facts.
 Teaching less content in depth is better than covering too much content superficially."